jralph/pack-sales-calculator/README.md

 As I have done this test before, I focused on making the algorithm as efficient as possible, and have included tests and benchmarks.
 The algorithm only makes a total of 4 memory allocations and is memory efficient.

-If the algorithm

 ```
 go test -bench=. -benchmem ./...
 ```

-These are the results received on my rather old macbook pro:
+These are the results received on my rather old 2013 macbook pro:

 ```
 BenchmarkPackCalculator0WithDefault-4             	19853205	        59.3 ns/op	      48 B/op	       1 allocs/op